Atkinson-Lab/Tractor-tutorial/Extract.md

 &nbsp;

-By checking both files simultaneously, we would immediately know the local ancestry background of risk allele, as the upper diagram shows.
+By checking both files simultaneously, we can figure out the local ancestry background of risk allele, as the upper diagram shows.
 To represent both LA and risk allele information, we need to recode each variant into 4 columns, with each column represents a unique combination of LA and risk allele (`AFR-nonRisk`, `AFR-Risk`, `EUR-nonRisk`, `EUR-Risk`).
 In the diagram below, at the first variant, SAMPLE1 has one copy of `AFR-nonRisk`, and one copy of `EUR-Risk`, and therefore will be encoded to **[1,0,0,1]**.

 &nbsp;

-To further compress the information, `ExtractTracts.py` did an additional step -- adding `AFR-nonRisk` and `AFR-Risk`, which could be interpreted as copies of `AFR` local ancestry for that variant.
+To further compress the information, `ExtractTracts.py` did an additional step -- adding `AFR-nonRisk` and `AFR-Risk`, which could be interpreted as the copies of `AFR` local ancestry for that variant.

 &nbsp;